 Quirky Eiffel Tower Facts

 The Eiffel Tower has been a place for some weird events.
-For instance, a man named Pierre Labric was arrested for riding a bicycle down from the first level of the Eiffel Tower.
+For instance, Pierre Labric was arrested for riding a bicycle down from the first level of the Eiffel Tower.
 He later became the mayor of Montmartre.

 Also, the Tower is actually “married.”
 A woman in 2007 wedded the tower and changed her name to Erika LaTour Eiffel.
-Yes, there are people who literally fall in love with inanimate objects.
+Yes, some people literally fall in love with inanimate objects.

 It was also climbed and scaled by a mountaineer in 1954, and in 1984, two Englishmen parachuted off it.